GamePatX/VeloxDNS/README.md

 2. Enter DNS addresses (IPv4 / IPv6)
 3. Click **“Set”** to apply the settings
 4. Click **“rewind”** to reset DNS to DHCP
-5. Under the **"rofile"** tab, save, load and delete your own DNS setups
+5. Under the **"profile"** tab, save, load and delete your own DNS setups

 ---